ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PrepareResp;
 ~~~

-Next, the Helper constructs an `AggregationJobResp` message
+The Helper constructs an `AggregationJobResp` message (see
-({{aggregation-helper-init}}) with each prep step.
+{{aggregation-helper-init}}) with each prep step.
 The order of the prep steps
-MUST match the Leader's request.
-It responds to the Leader with HTTP status 200
-OK, media type `application/dap-aggregation-job-resp`, and a body consisting of
+MUST match the Leader's `AggregationJobContinueReq`.

+The Helper responds to the Leader with HTTP status 200 OK, a body consisting
-the `AggregationJobResp`.
+of the `AggregationJobResp`, and the media type
+"application/dap-aggregation-job-resp".

+Depending on the task parameters, processing an aggregation job may take some
+time, so the Helper MAY defer computation to a background process by responding
+with the field `status` set to `processing` and Location header field set to the
+relative reference
+`/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where
+`step` is the step indicated in the `AggregationJobContinueReq`.
+If so, the
+Leader polls the Helper by making HTTP GET requests to the aforementioned
+Location.
+The Helper responds to GET requests with HTTP status 200 and the
+`status` field reflecting the current state of the job.
+When the aggregation
+job is `processing`, the response SHOULD include a Retry-After header field to
+suggest a polling interval to the Leader.

 Finally, if `state == Continued(prep_state)`, then the Helper stores `state` to
 prepare for the next continuation step ({{aggregation-helper-continuation}}).